5 OSHA Workplace Hazards

 Some chemicals are naturally more potent than others.
 While certain types are only dangerous when ingested or a person comes into direct contact with them, others are dangerous when simply inhaled.
-If your workforce uses chemicals regularly, you can keep employees safe by label all chemicals, ensuring chemical resistance, and providing resistant safety gear (n95 mask or other respirator).
+If your workforce uses chemicals regularly, you can keep employees safe by label all chemicals, ensuring chemical resistance, and providing resistant safety gear.

 - Liquids like cleaning products, paints,